 "I don't know anything about David Duke.
 You can watch the full exchange here.
 KKK Leader Finds Donald Trump a Great Recruiting Tool.
 Donald Trump is inspiring white supremacists, according to a national organizer of a leading Ku Klux Klan group — and his candid rhetoric is being used to recruit more of them.
 The KKK is using the Republican presidential frontrunner as an outreach tool, Rachel Pendergraft, the national membership coordinator for the Knights Party, told The Washington Post.

 David Duke, a white nationalist and former Klu Klux Klan grand wizard, told his audience Wednesday that voting for anyone besides Donald Trump “is really treason to your heritage.”
 “Voting for these people, voting against Donald Trump at this point, is really treason to your heritage,” Duke said on the David Duke Radio Program.
 BuzzFeed News first reported the comments.
 Story Continued Below "I’m not saying I endorse everything about Trump.
-Donald Trump’s long history of racism, from the 1970s to 2016, explained.
-It’s been said again and again throughout the 2016 campaign: Donald Trump is a racist.
+In fact, I haven’t formally endorsed him.
+But I do support his candidacy, and I support voting for him as a strategic action.

 The former Louisiana representative told listeners to start volunteering for Trump.
 “And I am telling you that it is your job now to get active.
 In December, Duke told POLITICO that Trump’s candidacy allows Americans to be more open about their racial animus.
 Donald Trump’s long history of racism, from the 1970s to 2016, explained.
 It’s been said again and again throughout the 2016 campaign: Donald Trump is a racist.
 But it's not just the Trump campaign.
 Trump has been criticized for being racist for much of his career: The first time Trump appeared in the pages of the New York Times, as my colleague Dara Lind reported, was when the US Department of Justice sued him for racial discrimination.